kundudeb/kundudeb.github.io/index.md

 ## Publications and Preprints

-1. Perfect Powers that are Sums of Squares of an Arithmetic Progression (with Vandita Patel) [arXiv:1809.09167](https://arxiv.org/pdf/1809.09167.pdf)
+1. Perfect Powers that are Sums of Squares of an Arithmetic Progression (with Vandita Patel).<br/>
+[arXiv:1809.09167](https://arxiv.org/pdf/1809.09167.pdf)

+2. Growth of Fine Selmer Groups in Infinite Towers. _Pre-print available._

+3. Growth of _p_-Fine Selmer Groups and p-Fine Shafarevich-Tate Group in Z/pZ Extensions. _Pre-print available._

+4. On an Analogue of Kida's Formula for Fine Selmer Groups. _Pre-print available._

+5. Providing Evidence for Coates-Sujatha Pseudo-Nullity Conjecture (with R. Sujatha).<br/>
+_In preparation._

+6. Beyond Endoscopy via Trace Formula (with Melissa Emory, Malors Espinosa-Lara, Tian An Wong).<br/> _In preparation._

 [Research Proposal](Research%20statement%202019.pdf)